 When we practice silence and solitude in a secret place with God, our thoughts are quieted in His presence.
 We must hear this word from the Psalmist, “Be still and know that I am God” (Psalm 46:10).

-One of my favorite authors wrote, “The best way to achieve silence during worship is to practice silence as part of our everyday lives. … When this is a natural habit of our daily lives, then when silence is introduced at specific times during worship we are perfectly comfortable with it and know how to use this precious time to focus ourselves on God in a different way from how we are present to God during the rest of the service” (Cornelius Plantinga Jr.).
+“The best way to achieve silence during worship is to practice silence as part of our everyday lives. … When this is a natural habit of our daily lives, then when silence is introduced at specific times during worship we are perfectly comfortable with it and know how to use this precious time to focus ourselves on God in a different way from how we are present to God during the rest of the service” (Cornelius Plantinga Jr.).

 Learning the rhythm: silence and speaking

 There’s a time for everything, wrote the wise teacher, “a time to be silent and a time to speak” (3:7).